7aitsev/simon/README.md

 ### Prerequisites

-The script should run fine on a GNU/Linux distributive in any POSIX®-compatible shell like BASH, Zsh or DASH.
+The script should run fine on a GNU/Linux distributive in any POSIX®-compliant shell like BASH, Zsh or DASH.
 You also need either `curl` or `wget` to be installed as well as `sed`.
 If you are not sure whether or not those utilities are installed, the script will generate descriptive messages about which of the programs you missed.

 ### Installing